Montgomery Pet Skin & Ear Clinic

 - Skin Cytology

 - Video Otoscopic Ear Exams

 Dr. Gotthelf can help determine the cause of your pet's skin and ear problems.
 There are many conditions that affect the skin, the nails and ears.
+Tests may be required to help datermine the cause of the skin problem.
+These may include microscopic examination of skin scrapings, bacterial and/or fungal cultures, skin biopsies, blood tests for hormone levels, and allergy testing.
 Once the diagnosis is made, he can then treat your pet's specific skin and ear diseases that are associated with allergies, bacterial infections, fungal infection, parasitic skin diseases, viral conditions, hypersensitivities, autoimmune/immune mediated skin diseases, endocrine diseases, alopecia, or genetic skin disorders.

 In Alabama, dogs and cats are exposed to many different things that affect the skin and the ears.
 Our long warm season and our outdoor dogs having so many activities both contribute to skin contact with fleas and ticks, other skin parasites, allergens, bite wounds, fungi, and bacterial infections.
 Indoors, our insulated homes are full of allergens especially house dust mites and molds that affect the skin.
 In some cases, dogs and cats are actually allergic to some component in their food and the skin has an adverse reaction to the diet.

 Allergies in people affect the eyes and nose mostly, and on occasion the skin, but in dogs and cats allergy primarily affects the skin.

 Many skin problems of the dog and cat do not start in the skin, but are the result of another disease going on somewhere in the body.
 Hormonal diseases, autoimmune diseases, breed specific skin conditions, and nutritional problems can all contribute to skin issues.